Eximchain/abi2oas/README.md

 ### Short-Term
 -[x] Fix autogen to use GET or POST based on whether the function is `constant`, not whether it has inputs or outputs.
 -[x] User-friendly CLI interaction via commander
--[] Check that the static `convert` method is working when imported to another npm package.
+-[x] Check that the static `convert` method is working when imported to another npm package.
 -[] Add default definitions for Ethereum primitive types other than address & receipt -[] Write tests for a variety of contracts

 ### Long-Term
+-[] Event Support

 ## Licensing
 abi2oas is developed & maintained by [Eximchain](https://eximchain.com/), released for public use under the Apache-2.0 License.